rajghosh2000/Regular_Expression_Follower/README.md

 # Regular_Expression_Follower

-THIS CODE IS WRITTEN IN C
+THIS CODE IS WRITTEN IN C.

 Given the regular expression R, we are writing a function that can determine whether any random string belongs to the language of R. Using the function to implement a regular expression based string search in a text